slang-i18n/slang/slang/README.md

 Coming from ARB?
 There is a [tool](#arb) for that.

+Are you using Slang without Flutter?
+Check out the [Dart only](#-dart-only) section.

 **Step 1: Add dependencies**

 You will probably need at least 2 packages: [slang](https://pub.dev/packages/slang) and [slang_flutter](https://pub.dev/packages/slang_flutter).